This

 is exclusively mentioned in Noah's prophetic imprecation.
 "Canaan"

-(at least in translation), is the name of a reproached antediluvian people:
+Moses 7:6-12, appears to be the name of a reproached antediluvian people:

 On the Left: A passage in the